An Effective Version of the $p$-Curvature Conjecture for Order One Differential Equations: Algorithm and Complexity

 The computation of the normal form, as described above, of $u(x)\in\Q(x)$ of height $h$ and degree $n-1$ in the numerator and $n$ in the denominator requires computing the greatest common divisor of $n+1$ numbers and the greatest common divisor of two polynomials.
 The computation of the greatest common divisor of two polynomials in $\Q[x]$ of degree at most $n$ and height $h$ can be made by performing $\tilde O(nh)$ bit operations \cite[Corollary 11.9, p.325]{Gz13}.
 With an adaptation of the same algorithm we can compute the gcd of two integers of height at most $h$ in $\tilde O(h)$ bit operations.
 Hence applying it $n$ times allows to compute the greatest common divisor of $n+1$ integers of height at most $h$ in $\tilde O(nh)$ bit operations, thus computing the normal form of $u(x)$ can be made by performing $\tilde O(nh)$ bit operations.

+Additionally, we will assume in the following that the Rothstein-Trager resultant $R(w)= \res_x(b(x),a(x)-w\cdot b'(x))$ is square-free to lighten the exposition.
+If it is not, we replace it with its square-free part, which can be readily computed as $R(w)/\gcd(R(w),R'(w))$ in negligible bit operation cost.
+The polynomial $R(w)$ and its square-free part have the same roots, hence the same bound $B$ on their modulus, and the same prime factors of the leading coefficient.
+However, the height of $R(w)$ might be altered when taking the square-free part.
+We prove an estimate in Proposition~\ref{prop:factheight} that ensures the order of the height remains the same.

+Last, to avoid costly integer factoring of the potentially large resultant $\Delta_R$ to compute $\delta$, we prove an estimate in Proposition~\ref{prop:Delta2}.

-\begin{rem} As explained in Remark \ref{rem:Qbfact}, starting from $u(x)\in\Qb(x)$, we can check if $\tilde R(w)\coloneqq R(w)/\Delta$ is in $\Q[w]$ after step 4.
+\begin{rem} As explained in Remark \ref{rem:Qbfact}, starting from $u(x)\in\Qb(x)$, we can check if $\tilde R(w)\coloneqq R(w)/\Delta_b$ is in $\Q[w]$ after step 4.
 If this is not the case we can immediately conclude that the output has to be \texttt{Transcendental} with Proposition \ref{prop:Qb}.
-Otherwise, we take $\Delta$ to be the discriminant of the polynomial in $\Z[w]$ associated to $\tilde R(w)$. \end{rem}
+Otherwise, we can continue from step 5 after replacement of $R(w)$ by the polynomial in $\Z[w]$ associated to $\Tilde{R}(w)$ obtained by multiplication by the denominator of the coefficients. \end{rem}